Ja Morant's Injury Status For Magic-Grizzlies Game

-Ja Morant is listed as questionable for Saturday's game between the Memphis Grizzlies and Orlando Magic.
+Final Update: Ja Morant is available for the game between the Grizzlies and Magic in Orlando.

 The Memphis Grizzlies are going to be in Florida to play the Orlando Magic on Saturday night, and for the game they could be without their best player.